The S in ESG: How to Communicate Social Impact

 Just as you measure the effectiveness of your environmental and governance initiatives, tracking the impact of your social content marketing is crucial.

-Regularly monitor engagement metrics, such as likes, shares, comments, and sentiments related to your social responsibility content.
+Regularly monitor engagement metrics, such as likes, shares, comments, and sentiment, for your social responsibility content.

 Analyse these metrics to understand which stories resonate the most with your audience and use these insights to refine your content strategy.